centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

                              documentation.
 active_checks_enabled        :ref:`* <obj_def_retentionnotes>` This directive is used to determine whether or not active checks of this service are
                              enabled.
-Values: 0 = disable active service checks, 1 = enable active service checks (default). passive_checks_enabled       :ref:`* <obj_def_retentionnotes>` This directive is used to determine whether or not passive checks of this service are enabled.
-Values: 0 = disable passive service checks, 1 = enable passive service checks (default). check_period                 This directive is used to specify the short name of the :ref:`time period <obj_def_timeperiod>` during which active checks of this service can be made. obsess_over_service          :ref:`* <obj_def_retentionnotes>` This directive determines whether or not checks for the service will be "obsessed"
+Values: 0 = disable active service checks, 1 = enable active service checks (default). check_period                 This directive is used to specify the short name of the :ref:`time period <obj_def_timeperiod>` during which active checks of this service can be made. obsess_over_service          :ref:`* <obj_def_retentionnotes>` This directive determines whether or not checks for the service will be "obsessed"